 Figure 1.
 The concept of ALF VB, where the picture is composed of 8x5 CTUs, one square is one CTU, and the red dash lines are ALF VBs.

 Figure 2 shows the case of applying ALF VB to one picture with four subpictures.
 Since ALF VB process is applied to each CTU row in one picture except the bottom CTU row, ALF VB process is not applied to those bottom CTU rows of subpicture3 and subpicture4.
 However, for the bottom CTU rows of subpicture1 and subpicture2, ALF VB process is applied.
-When independently decoding subpicture is enabled, i.e., subpic_treated_as_pic_flag[i] is equal to 1, subpicture boundaries become picture boundaries.
+When independently decoding subpicture is enabled, i.e., subpic_treated_as_pic_flag[i] is equal to 1 and and loop_filter_across_subpic_enabled_flag[i] is equal to 0, subpicture boundaries become picture boundaries.
 For subpicture3 and subpicture4, the subpicture bottom boundaries are also the picture bottom boundary, so ALF VB process is not applied.
 The same decoding results can be obtained by the independent subpicture decoding.
 However, for subpicture1 and subpicture2, the subpicture bottom boundaries are not the picture bottom boundary in the entire picture, so ALF VB process is applied in the original bitstream, but it should be disabled in the extracted subpicture bitstream when independently decoding one subpicture.
 Hence independent subpicture1 and subpicture2 decoding results are different from picture decoding results.